theoxo/theoxo.github.io/contact.md

 ---
-layout: default
+layout: subpage
-title: Theo Olausson
+title: Theo X Olausson
 subtitle: Contact
 ---
 If you want to get in contact with me, please do so by sending an email to: